Why You’re Waking Up at 3AM (And What to Do About It)

 4. Your Liver Has a Schedule (Really—Sort of)

-According to Traditional Chinese Medicine (TCM), the liver is most active between 1AM and 3AM.
-In TCM, this is when the liver “processes” emotional energy—especially anger and frustration.
+According to Traditional Chinese Medicine (TCM), the liver is most active between 1 AM and 3 AM.
+This is when the liver processes emotional energy—especially anger and frustration.
+While this isn’t backed by Western medicine, there’s overlap:

-• Alcohol and heavy meals can disrupt sleep
+Alcohol and heavy meals can disrupt sleep.

-• Emotional stress can heighten nervous system activity at night
+Emotional stress can heighten nervous system activity at night.

 5. Sleep Maintenance Insomnia (Fun Name, Frustrating Reality)

-You fall asleep just fine… but then you wake up and can’t drift off again.
-Welcome to sleep maintenance insomnia, a type of insomnia that’s especially common in people with anxiety, depression, PTSD, or chronic stress.
+You may fall asleep without issue, but then you wake up and can’t drift off again.
+Welcome to sleep maintenance insomnia, common among people with anxiety, depression, PTSD, or chronic stress.
+Many clients describe this exact pattern.
+It’s not just a sleep hygiene issue—it often relates to nervous system regulation and learning how to feel safe enough to rest deeply.

 So… What Can You Do About It?